 It is important for local authorities to be aware of any potential barriers to making an application, as these can cause delays in case resolution for people who are receiving support and are attempting to regularise their stay.
 The requirements may also lead to presentations to social services for support, for example, when a person fails to successfully make a valid application to extend their leave, becomes an overstayer and subsequently loses access to employment or benefits.

 Immigration fees are revised (and usually increased) in April each year.
 The current fees and exemptions are set out in the Immigration and Nationality (Fees) Regulations 2018.
 Applications that are exempt include:

 - Leave to remain under the Destitution Domestic Violence Concession

-- Initial period of limited leave to remain as a stateless person, or as the family member of a stateless person, under Part 14
+- Leave to remain as a stateless person, or as the family member of a stateless person under Part 14

 - Discretionary leave when the person has a positive grounds decision as a victim of trafficking or modern day slavery